davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 }
 {% endhighlight %}

-Next step - make `eval` function which will look for a match on the first element of the input array
+The next step is to make `eval` function which will look for a match on the first element of the input array
 {% highlight ruby %}
 class Lisp
   def initialize(ext = {})